 Types of phobias include –

-- Social phobia (social anxiety disorder-SAD): Intense fear of interacting, eating, and speaking in public due to the anxiety of humiliation, embarrassment, negative judgment or rejection.
+- Social phobia (social anxiety disorder): Intense fear of interacting, eating, and speaking in public due to the anxiety of humiliation, embarrassment, negative judgment or rejection.

 - Specific phobia: Fear of heights (acrophobia), water, particular animals/insects, flying, closed narrow spaces (claustrophobia), blood, injections, etc.

 - Agoraphobia: This is a fear of public places like modes of public transport, parking lots, market places/malls, streets, cinema halls, queues, or just being alone outside the home.
 The person perceives these places as difficult to escape from or getting into a humiliating or embarrassing situation.

 The mental health disorders given below have been removed from the category of anxiety disorders and classified separately.
 However, anxiety remains the central mechanism in these conditions.

 OBSESSIVE-COMPULSIVE DISORDER (OCD)

 OCD is characterized by recurrent or persistent thoughts, urges, and actions.
 The obsession part is the intrusive thoughts, images, and urges, that cause severe anxiety and distress, and are not controllable or suppressible.
 The compulsion part is the repetitive actions and behavior, that are perceived to suppress or neutralize the obsession.

 For qualifying as OCD, the obsessions and compulsions should take up at least an hour in a day, be present for at least 6 months, and adversely impact personal, social, and occupational functioning.
 Other physical and psychological illnesses and substance abuse should be ruled out.